gohugoio/hugo/content/en/functions/strings/CountWords.md

 ---
 title: strings.CountWords
-description: Returns the number of words in a string.
+description: Returns the number of words in the given string.
 categories: []
 keywords: []
 action: